Teradata Utility Workload – Overview

 Limit for Backup & Restore: 350

-The hard limits always lead to a delay if no user-defined utility or workload throttle with the reject option is defined.
+The absence of user-defined utility or workload throttle with the reject option inevitably results in delayed hard limits.

-As mentioned earlier, SQL protocol-specific criteria, such as “query characteristics,” are not available for classification.
+As previously stated, SQL protocol-specific criteria, such as “query characteristics,” cannot be used for classification.

 Teradata Utility Workload – Session Management

-Limiting the number of utility sessions is another way of managing system resources.
+Restricting the quantity of utility sessions is an additional technique for managing system resources.

 SET QUERY_BAND = “UtilityDataSize=SMALL/MEDIUM/LARGE;”;

-These are the default rules for utility session limits:
+Here are the standard guidelines for utility session limits:

 Fastload and Multiload: